bjmt/quaqc/README.md

 This command changes the location of the output QC report to the current directory, and uses the peak and TSS files to generate additional stats.
-Since this example BAM is just a subset of reads contained within a small region of the Arabidpsis genome, the `target.bed` file restricts quaqc to only consider that region of the genome (and thus adjust how it calculates the stats).
+Since this example BAM is just a subset of reads contained within a small region of the Arabidopsis genome, the `target.bed` file restricts quaqc to only consider that region of the genome (and thus adjust how it calculates the stats).
 See a copy of the output